How to Get Rock-hard Knuckles

 Step 2

 Perform pushups, as usual, but put your weight on the first two knuckles of each hand.
-Only use thumbs if you need stability.
-Knuckle pushups are a way to get rock-hard knuckles while also training other parts of your body.
-This move works the chest, arms, back and core and is excellent for wrist stability.
+Only use your thumbs if you need stability.
 Do pushup sets like this to 80 percent of your capacity two to four times a week.

 Step 3

 Punch the heavy bag wearing only your wraps.
-The heavy bag is a typical part of boxing and martial arts.
-Make hitting this bag part of your workout and hand-conditioning exercise.
-Follow your typical bag-training routine -- always using proper punching technique, distance and stance -- but let your hands work without heavy gloves.
-This increases the pressure, allowing your hands to strengthen and harden according to Wolff's law.
+Working out with the heavy bag is a typical part of boxing and martial arts.
+Make hitting this bag part of your hand-conditioning.
+Follow your typical bag-training routine -- always using proper punching technique, distance and stance -- but leave off the heavy gloves.
+This increases the pressure on your hand bones, allowing your hands to strengthen and harden according to Wolff's law.

 Things You'll Need